Did you know that Magnum XL-200 at Cedar Point got its name from the show, “Magnum P.I?”

 The original cost for Magnum XL-200 was to be $7.5 million but was raised to $8 million after the height was extended to 200 feet.

-Because the company was going to go public in the New York Stock Exchange (NYSE) the following year, that money would be used to fund the construction of the ride.
+Since the company was gonna hit up the New York Stock Exchange (NYSE) next year, that cash would go towards building the ride.

-Once Cedar Fair hit the NYSE and funds were accessed, construction on Magnum began in August 1988.
+After Cedar Fair hit the NYSE and got the funds, they started building Magnum in August 1988.

-Construction went smoothly and testing began in 1989.
-In fact, Kinzel was one of the first people to ride Magnum after just one test cycle of the coaster.
+With construction moving along and testing starting in 1989, Kinzel was among the first to hop on Magnum after just one test ride of the coaster.

 When did Magnum XL-200 open at Cedar Point?